Morocco, day fifteen: Marrakech

 This was all a bit last-minute.

-I knew I was visiting Marrakech but I didn't really know when, simply because for the last couple of days I've had a relaxing break from travelling around like a madman and had a couple of days chilling.
+I knew I was going to Marrakech, but I didn't really know when, simply because for the last couple of days I've had a relaxing break from travelling around like a madman, and had a couple of days chilling.

-The Gare de l'Oasis is a dinky two-platform station in the Oasis district of Casablanca which reopened after a year of renovation work in January 2005.
-The district itself is considered quite well to do, and is home to Morocco's two big football clubs, Wydad AC and Raja Club Athletic.
-The station has a ticket office and a shop, and little else, but it was nice to chill on the platform while waiting for the train to arrive from Casa Voyageurs, having left Fès four hours earlier.
+The Gare de l'Oasis is a dinky two-platform station in the Oasis district of Casablanca, which reopened after a year of renovation work in January 2005.
+The district itself is considered quite well to do, and is home to Morocco's two big football clubs: Wydad AC and Raja Club Athletic.
+The station has a ticket office and a shop and little else, but it was nice to chill on the platform while waiting for the train to arrive from Casa Voyageurs, which had left Fès four hours earlier.

-There was much prettiness to be seen from the 10:44 train, so much so that it's quite difficult to express quite how much prettiness.
-Unfortunately, the first class coach was not like the one on the journey from Tangier to Fès and was of the compartment of six type, and being in a middle seat for most of it I wasn't able to get up and bounce around as much as I'd have liked.
-I was able to wander around the coach, much to the amusement of my fellow travellers, taking photographs of the pretty until it got too much to bear and I had to have a little sit down.
+There was much prettiness to be seen from the 10:44 train, so much so that it's quite difficult to express just how much pretty there was.
+Unfortunately, the first class coach was not like the one on the journey from Tangier to Fès but a compartment of six, and being in a middle seat for most of it I wasn't able to get up and bounce around as much as I'd have liked.
+I was able to wander around the coach, much to the amusement of my fellow travellers, taking photographs of the pretty, until it got too much for all of us to bear and I had to have a little sit down.

 I was not really sure what I was expecting as we approached Marrakech's century-old station, but I quickly noticed that there was something wrong with the clouds.
-I couldn't put my finger on it for a while until I noticed that one of the clouds was actually not a cloud, but the top of a snow-peaked Atlas Mountain proper poking through the cloud beneath it.
-The entire horizon on the approach took on a completely different vibe as we got closer to our destination, as the mountains - at 2km above sea level - are imposing and put the distant mountains that had been flanking us for most of the journey in their place.
+I couldn't put my finger on it for a while, until I noticed that one of the clouds was not a cloud, but actually the top of a snow-peaked Atlas Mountain proper poking through the cloud beneath it.
+The entire horizon on the approach took on a completely different vibe as we got closer to our destination, as the mountains – at 2km above sea level – were imposing.
+They put the distant mountains that had flanked us for most of the journey firmly in their place.

 This did little to deter them.